 Dream Sculpture is the latest cutting edge technique of using Sculptra, a biocompatible and biodegradable compound made of Poly-L-lactic acid, to boost your skin’s own collagen reserves to allow it to stay young, supple and lifted for a longer period of time.
 The concept behind Sculptra is that it is a natural collagen stimulator, working in overdrive after being introduced as a ‘natural fertilizer’ to jump start collagenesis over the next 4 to 6 weeks.
 Unlike the effects of traditional HA dermal fillers which are reversed once they get metabolised, collagen that is stimulated into production stays for a long time long after the Sculptura injected is gone.
 Depending on your age and the number of treatments you have undergone, results can last for 2 to 3 years.

 In addition, there’s clearly a resurgence in the popularity of lasers and other modalities which harness one own skin’s own capability to rejuvenate with the appropriate stimuli.
-The Youth Revival Program is specially tailored for those seeking a natural looking ‘perk-me-up’ sans surgery.
-Combining the FDA approved Ulthera which utilizes ultrasound energy for intense facial lifting with a youth-enhancing long pulsed Light Lift treatment, one can achieve a ‘non-surgical facelift’ with tighter, smoother and more lifted skin without breaking a sweat.
+The Youth Illuminage program is specially tailored for those seeking a natural looking ‘perk-me-up’ sans surgery.
+Combining the FDA approved Ulthera which utilizes ultrasound energy for intense facial lifting with a more superficial HIFU toning, in addition to a youth-enhancing long pulsed Light Lift treatment.
+The concept is to achieve a lift that spans the entire skin layer from deep to superficial.
+Together, one can achieve a ‘non-surgical facelift’ with tighter, smoother and more lifted skin without breaking a sweat.

 Dr. Tan Ying Chien, consultant plastic surgeon